jeantessier/book-reviews/node_graphql_federation/README.md

 - `reviews` has the reviews themselves
 - `search` runs the search query
 - `signatures` augments users with a fancier signature
-- `jwts` supports login by generating JWTs
+- `jwts` generates JWTs when the user logs in

 These six services each define a part of overall schema.
 The `gateway` service ties them all together into a single, unified schema.